wallacewylie/eta_prime_weekend_02/README.md

 Welcome to your second weekend challenge!

 When pulling down this file, open it up in Webstorm and run 'npm install' in the terminal.

-Don't forget to test the application, you will need to enter 'npm start' (as defined in the package.json file).
+Don't forget, to test an application with a node server, you will need to enter 'npm start' (as defined in the package.json file).

 To shut down a server, hold down control and press 'C'.

 I created a new JSON data file, inside it, you will find an array of objects.
 Each object, is each one of you.
 It includes your name, your github profile link, and a piece of shoutout feedback from your peers!
 Awesome right?